IllSmithDa/SalesforceNotes/admin2/reports.md

   2. similar to spreadsheet, they consist of ordered sets of fields in columns with each matching record listed in a row

+  3. Provides a simple listing of your data without subtotals or sorting

 # Create Tabular Reports

   1. On Reports, click New Report, choose the ‘Opportunities’ report type, and click Continue.